tldr-pages/tldr/pages/linux/slurmctld.md

 > Monitor all other Slurm daemons and resources, accept work (jobs), and allocate resources to those jobs.
 > More information: <https://slurm.schedmd.com/slurmctld.html>.

-- Clear all previous slurmctld state from its last checkpoint:
+- Clear all previous `slurmctld` states from its last checkpoint:

 `slurmctld -c`

-- Print a brief summary of command options:

-`slurmctld -h`

 - Set the daemon's nice value to the specified value, typically a negative number: